The rising concern of gestational diabetes

 GDM can have medical implications for mother and baby.
 Glucose passes across the placenta and promotes over-growth of the foetus.
 Macrosomia is a medical condition, where babies are large for gestational age, i.e. typically a birth weight above 4 to 4.5 kg, which can lead to complicated delivery, including shoulder dystocia (when the baby’s shoulder gets lodged behind the pubic bone during delivery) and delivery-related morbidity.2 GDM is also associated with increased risk of preeclampsia, which can be life-threatening if left untreated.3

-Mothers with GDM have a high risk to develop diabetes later in life although diabetes usually goes away after the baby is born, more than 50% of women, who had GDM will develop type 2 diabetes within 5 to 10 years after delivery.4 In addition, infants born to women with GDM also have a higher risk of becoming overweight and developing obesity and type 2 diabetes in their lifetime.4 If identified in time, the risks of these complications can be reduced by lifestyle interventions.
+Mothers with GDM have a high risk to develop diabetes later in life although diabetes usually goes away after the baby is born, more than 50% of women, who had GDM will develop type 2 diabetes within 5 to 10 years after delivery.4 In addition, infants born to women with GDM also have a higher risk of developing obesity and type 2 diabetes in their lifetime.4 If identified in time, the risks of these complications can be reduced by lifestyle interventions.

 Prevalence and risk factors

 The prevalence of GDM varies across European populations, ranging between 1.7% and 11.6%, with higher rates in Southern than in Northern and Central Europe.5

 The following factors can increase a woman’s risk of developing GDM:6,7